Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 * Color #84A59D will be used for the nav bar as it is in high contrast to the main page color
 * Color #F6BD60 will be used as a border color to highlight images and text areas

+Ultimately I decided against using the ligh pink colours and stayed with the bolder oranges and greens keeping the site bright and fun.
+Over time the colour might change seasonally but the oranges reflect the summer/ autumn season that we are currently in.
 ### Fonts

 I have used [Google Fonts](https://fonts.google.com/) for  the fonts used for this site, I have chosen AmaticSC for the Title font and Roboto for the main text used.